nhn/tui.grid/docs/using-summary.md

 The `summary.columnContent` property is the key-value object which configures the content of each column.
 Each key is a name of column, and each value is an obejct which contains a `template` function which returns the HTML string.
 The returning string from a `template` is used to render each column(&lt;th&gt; tag).

-The `summary.defaultContent` property sets all column content except columns which set by `summary.columnContent` property.
-The `template` key is same as `template` function property of `summary.columnContent`.
+The `summary.defaultContent` property is also the key-value object which sets content of all columns except columns set by `summary.columnContent` property.
+The `template` property is same as `template` function property of `summary.columnContent`.

 ## Using Automatic Summary